 Brain imaging to diagnose Alzheimers

-Adam Fleisher, MD, MAS, is a neurologist, dementia specialist and director of brain imaging at Banner Alzheimer’s Institute.
+Adam Fleisher, MD, is a neurologist, dementia specialist at Banner Alzheimer’s Institute.
 His office can be reached at (602) 839-6900.

 Question: I’ve heard about using brain imaging to diagnose Alzheimer’s disease.
 Who can be diagnosed using brain imaging?